43081j/43081j.github.io/_posts/2018-08-12-future-of-polymer.md

 Though `_setProperty` may one day go away if Lit stops depending on the Polymer properties mixin.

-However, this will not work because Lit (the Polymer core internally, actually) will replace the setter.

 ### `value`

 Default values are as simple as setting them in the constructor: